 Moving Rapidly to Remote Instruction (MRRI) will help you rapidly develop your face-to-face course for remote instruction for this fall’s semesters.
 If you are planning on teaching a fall course that needs to move online quickly, attend this three-week online workshop that will walk you through an intentional course design process and provide the expertise of the Coulter Faculty Commons who are experienced online faculty.
 This is not the full Online Course Design Institute, but will take you through the streamlined basics of creating an online course so that you can be prepared for the Fall of 2020.

 Dates: July 10 – August 1, 2020 When: There will be a combination of live Zoom sessions, recorded tutorials, content and assignments/deliverables.
 You will have the opportunity to have 1:1 conversations with CFC staff and experience online faculty.
 Expect to commit 8 – 10 hours each of the three weeks to complete this process and be ready to teach.
-Where: Fully Online through Blackboard, Zoom, and Teams Outcome: By the end of July, you will have your online course designed and developed, in Blackboard, with a teaching/facilitation plan in place.
+Where: Fully Online through the LMS, Zoom, and Teams Outcome: By the end of July, you will have your online course designed and developed, in the LMS, with a teaching/facilitation plan in place.
 You will also have the support of colleagues and the CFC throughout the summer.

 The workshop is free and open to all instructors, including adjuncts.
 Please register, to let us know you are joining us and to allow us to ensure that we have enough facilitators to make this workshop successful!